How to Start a Stalled Car

 If you try and start your car, hear no sound and your headlights will not illuminate, you probably have a battery problem.
 If cranking your car over makes the headlights go out, the battery may not be fully charged or there may be a short in the starter.
 If the headlights don’t flicker, turn off, or have any visible reaction to starting the car, it’s likely a problem with the circuitry.

-If, after diagnosing your car, your car will crank but not start, you may have a ignition or fuel system problem.
+If, after diagnosing your car, your car will crank but not start, you may have an ignition or fuel system problem.

 Jumpstart the battery

-To jumpstart a battery you need jumper cables and a “booster” car that currently starts and runs to help.
+If the battery has died, you’ll need to jumpstart it.
+To jumpstart a battery, you need jumper cables and a “booster” car that currently starts and runs to help.
 There are several different jumper cables you can purchase, all with different lengths and amperage levels.
 Ensure the jumper cables you purchase are intended for your vehicle make and model.

 To use jumper cables:

 Step 1: Arrange the cars.
 Park the “boosting car,” or one that will start, near the the car with the dead battery.
 Make sure the cars are not touching.

 Step 2: Switch off the cars.
 Turn off both cars and place them both in Park.

 Step 3: Red on dead positive.
 Start with the dead car, and clamp the red jumper cable to the positive battery terminal, or the one marked with a + symbol.

 Step 4: Red on donor positive.
 Clamp the other end of the red cable to the “booster” car’s positive battery terminal.